kodekloudhub/community-faq/docs/jsonpath.md

 * Should I learn it?

     Yes absolutely!
 If you are a working DevOps/SRE and you need to create automations based on information gathered from deployed resources, this is the way you gather that information in scripts.
-If you aspire to do the CKS certification, you can speed up the resolution of many exam questions by using creating one-line scripts involving jsonpath queries.
+If you aspire to do the CKS certification, you can speed up the resolution of many exam questions by using creating one-line scripts involving jsonpath queries.<br>There is not a single day goes by that I don't use jsonpath for something in my daily management of over 50 clusters!

 * Why is it so difficult?